euroscipy/euroscipy_proceedings/papers/bastian_venthur/venthur.rst

 [Matplotlib]_ have created a strong foundation for scientific computing in Python and machine learning packages like Scikit-learn [Scikit-learn]_ or packages for data analysis like Pandas [Pandas]_ are building on top of it.
-Although in recent years python toolboxes like SCoT for EEG source connectivity [Billinger]_, or MNE-Python for MEG and EEG data analysis [Gramfort]_ were published, Matlab seems still to be the dominant programming language in the brain-computer interface (BCI) community.
+Although in recent years Python toolboxes like SCoT for EEG source connectivity [Billinger]_, or MNE-Python for MEG and EEG data analysis [Gramfort]_ were published, Matlab seems still to be the dominant programming language in the brain-computer interface (BCI) community.